-Previously, Denson-Low served as the company's vice president and assistant general counsel with responsibility for leading the legal staff for Boeing's defense and space businesses, and its Phantom Works organization.
-Prior to that position, Denson-Low was the vice president of human resources and was responsible for the successful implementation of employee policies, strategies, and processes for the defense and space unit's workforce.
+Previously, Denson-Low served as the company's vice president and assistant general counsel for Boeing's defense and space businesses and Phantom Works.
+Prior to that position, Denson-Low was vice president of human resources, where she was responsible for implementation of employee policies, strategies, and processes for the defense and space unit's workforce.

-With more than 30 years of experience in corporate law, commercial transactions, mergers and acquisitions, data rights, government contracts, and intellectual property law, Denson-Low has a distinguished professional career that began in 1981 as a patent attorney at Union Carbide Corporation.
+Denson-Low began her distinguished professional career in 1981 as a patent attorney at Union Carbide Corporation.
 She joined the $16 billion Hughes Aircraft Company in 1985 and in 1989 was named Hughes' chief patent counsel, making her the first minority woman chief patent counsel of a Fortune 500 company.
 Denson-Low became a member of the Boeing legal team in October 2000, as part of the Boeing acquisition of Hughes Space and Communications, where she had risen to the position of general counsel for the $3.5 billion company.